YvonneYYu/calpy/README.md

 ## Acknowledgments

-* This research is funded by Centre of Excellence for the Dynamics of Language
+This research is funded by Centre of Excellence for the Dynamics of Language.